 NSCD’s Student Services department is a one stop shop for all students, and aims to be students’ first point of call for all enquiries.
 These enquiries may range from timetabling, accommodation, safeguarding and attendance.

 Students can also use Student Services as a drop in for when they need immediate support.
-Staff can offer general listening support themselves but can also sign post students to external resources in Leeds and provide information leaflets.
+Our Student Services staff are available to offer general listening support and can signpost students to further help and assistance.

 Support for students with a disability

-Applicants are encouraged to disclose a disability to the staff at Northern School of Contemporary Dance from the point of application.
+Applicants are encouraged to disclose a disability to the staff at NSCD from the point of application.
 If you have any questions or concerns that you would like to discuss before you apply you can contact the School.
 Any information that you do raise will be treated in confidence and will only be discussed with other members of staff with your permission.
-Find out more about support for disabled students from the Conservatoire for Dance and Drama.
+Find out more about support for disabled students from the Conservatoire for Dance and Drama (click to open)

 Disabled Students Allowance